vele616/monorepo/packages/jobboard/website/content/jobs/senior-backend-engineer-maps-komoot-LgDwi.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/komoot"
 companyWebsite: "https://www.komoot.com/jobs"
-summary: "Komoot is looking for a senior backend engineer that has 3+ years of professional experience."
+summary: "Komoot is looking for a Senior Backend Engineer that has 3+ years of professional experience."
 summaryBackup: "Komoot is looking for a senior backend engineer that has experience in: #kotlin, #aws, #java."
-featured: 20
+featured: 16
 ---

 ## Description